brighthr/Front-End-Tech-Tasks/junior-and-middleweight.md

 When you’ve finished please make your solution repo available on GitHub and email a link back to us.

-We will take a look as soon as we can and if you are successful at this stage your task solution will form the basis of the technical part of the interview stage.
+We will take a look as soon as we can and if you are successful at this stage your task solution will form the basis of the technical part of the final interview stage.

-- We'll begin by getting you to talk through your solution, there is no structure to this we're interested in how you think about code and how you communicate what you've done.
+- We'll begin by getting you to talk through your solution - there is no structure to this we're interested in how you think about code and how you communicate what you've done.

-- Secondly, once we're settled, we'll work on a new requirement together.
-This will NOT be an exam - we'll work through the solution together with you doing as much of the coding as you feel comfortable with.
-The aim isn't to finish, but to see how you approach new requirements and how you work with others.
+- We may ask you to explain how you would approach a new requirement or a solve a specific problem in your solution.
+  This will not be a live coding excercise, but we will expect you to be able to comprehensively describe what steps you would take in the context of your current solution.